fnordemann/ResilientProcessExecution/README.md

 This repository provides the proof-of-concept implementation for the concepts presented in the paper *Resilient Business Process Execution using BPMN and Microservices*.
 Since setting up an unreliable communication environment for evaluating the proof-of-concept is cumbersome, the code was adapted to be executable on a single system.
 A Neighbor-Service for *SP* is able to add and delete neighbors, resulting in an emulated unreliable communication environment.
 By interfacing a proactive routing protocol used in the unreliable network, the code is able to run in real-world environments.

 ## Run the proof-of-concept implementation
 The following three options exist to run the proof-of-concept implementation.
-Afterwards, the execution can be controlled and manipulated by methods presented in the next section.
+Afterwards, the execution can be controlled and manipulated by methods presented in the next [section](##Controling/manipulating-scenario-execution).

 ### Option 1: Run with Docker
-Docker integration facilitates the execution of the proof-of-concept by setting up all dependencies.
-The docker container will copy all precompiled .jar-files to the internal docker file structure and starts the scenario by running the shell script "start_precompiled_services.sh".
+Docker integration facilitates the execution of the proof-of-concept by setting up all dependencies. **Attention** Docker commands may take a long time - it is recommended to increase the available resources in the docker settings.

 Build the BPMN Container: